Welcome to today's edition of the Rush 24-7 podcast.

 Let's not say impertinent.

-That's that's that's in the eye of the beholder.
+That's in the eye of the beholder.

-Uh so Dr. Paul, why don't you like black people?
+So Dr. Paul, why don't you like black people?

 At that point, it is quite frankly not a hard thing to do to say, what an absurd thing to ask me.

-How could anyone from what I've expressed about the Civil Rights Act, if you know what I'm talking about, think that it's because I don't like black people?
+How could anyone, from what I've expressed about the Civil Rights Act, if you know what I'm talking about, think that it's because I don't like black people?

 And if anybody is slow on the uptake on that, I'll explain myself now and then take 60 seconds and do it.